AssafSternberg/SRAMetadataExplorer/README.md

 `streamlit run SRAMetadataExplorer.py`
 A local server will be started, and the app will be launched in a new browser tab.

-If running `streamer run filename.py` gives a `ModuleNotFoundError: No module named 'streamlit.cli'`, go to anaconda3/envs/[env name]/bin/ and edit the `streamlit` file from,
+If running `streamlit run filename.py` gives a `ModuleNotFoundError: No module named 'streamlit.cli'`, go to anaconda3/envs/[env name]/bin/ and edit the `streamlit` file from,
    `from streamlit.cli import main`
 to,
    `from streamlit.web.cli import main`